-One of the biggest headline messages I want you to take on board when planning any trip in Japan, especially your first, is not to make the mistake of thinking that provided you spend a week or more in Tokyo then you’ll have a great grounding in the country.
+One of the biggest messages I want you to take on board when planning any trip in Japan, especially your first, is not to make the mistake of thinking that if you spend a week or more in Tokyo then you'll have a great grounding in the country.

 Here's why you need to go beyond Tokyo.

 For discovering and experiencing The Real Japan you've got to try harder, dig deeper, look further.
 The good news is – that's what this website is here for.
 To do some of the time-consuming and often difficult ground work for you.

 Of course, capital cities are globally recognisable for a reason.
 If you are travelling a long way to a country it's understandable that you'll want to take in the capital (particularly if it is Tokyo!).

 If only to be able to regale friends on the quirks of local culture that (in all honesty) you were already familiar with from a distance via TV, movies and the internet, but had simply never experienced first hand.

 And that's all fine.

 However, the key here is not to save up money and holidays to spend two, maybe three weeks in Japan and then make the fundamental error of spending half (or more) of your time in the one place.

 This applies to most capital cities around the world, but never more so in Japan.
 Our goal here, lest we forget, is to discover and experience The Real Japan – the Japan that most tourists never see.